OUR FORGOTTEN ASTRONOMY

 Israelite leaders decided this must have been a Divine Retribution, so they pretty much turned their backs on their pagan ways in an effort to appease a newly-imagined ‘supreme deity’ – Yahweh (who was actually an older god, and seems to have embodied both Jupiter and Saturn at various points in time).
 They succeeded in creating a major shift, although paganism still lingered on for another few hundred years.

 An interesting fact worth pondering is the Samson story’s astronomic backbone indicates Israel’s priestly scientists were at the forefront of scientific endeavors back then, but once they convinced themselves their ‘gods’ weren’t worthy of being followed they apparently shut down their celestial investigations.
+Another interesting fact is the Philistines appear to originate from around Greece, and Greeks were the first to treat the world as a sphere in around 500 BC.
+We have forgotten many cultural interactions from those times.

 A Note On Video Dates